 Despite our considerable effort we few pitfalls regarding our methods were identified.
 Our evaluation of the ant abundance performed on the ground, did not show significant decrease in predator exclusion plots compared with the control.
 However, during plant sampling we generally observed low abundance of small sized, non-predatory canopy ants.
 In case of a fungicide used we should also note, that the active ingredient of our fungicide (mancozeb) has been also used previously (Bagchi et al 2014) and it didn’t show ability to remove density-dependent effect in seedlings communities in primary forest, therefore if fungi related density-dependent effects were present at the initial stages of succession we probably were not able to remove them.
 Important side effect ot mancozeb is that it can accumulate in soil and may have negative effects on ammonification and nitrification (Walia et al 2014).
 However we expected that these undesirable effect of mancozeb would be minimized due to short half-life times (Xu 2000) and easy biodegradability in tropical soil conditions (Racke et al 1997).
 Also netting used to build exclosure might have boosted web building spiders abundances in an addition to the general increase of arachnids abundance under their natural enemies suppression.
 Exclosure frames might provide base for building webs by spiders, which were not sampled when exclosures were removed.
 Number of blocks used for the experiments was limited by suitable locations available and our abilities to maintain and sample them.
 Nevertheless, as mentioned before some effects may have not been detected and increased sample size could result in higher statistical power of our tests.

-Our results point out on an important role of local scale interaction web of pathogenic fungi, predators nad herbivorous insects for an initial successional processes and for shaping future community composition.
+Our results point out on an important role of local scale interaction web of pathogenic fungi, predators and herbivorous insects for an initial successional processes and for shaping future community composition.
 It also provides potential factors which can be used to decrease the high unpredictability of successional trajectories found in empirical data.
 All the elements are connected and create an interdependent network.
 Therefore in a disrupted, simplified ecosystem all of its biotic interactions will be affected.
-From our results we can conclude that without a rich network of consumers may inhibit successful regeneration of plant communities and increasing importance of random contingent effects during assembly proceses.
+From our results we can conclude that without a rich network of consumerssuccessful regeneration of plant communities may be inhibited and importance of random contingent effects during assembly processes increase.
 Our results show that in tropics biotic factors have the ability to change the competitive structure within regenerating communities, resulting in secondary effects on the community composition.
 Secondary succession is a dynamic process where driving factors can also change with time and successional stage.
 For the understudied initial succession of tropical rain forest we found various complex effects of biotic factors involved and having potential to affect later stages of succession, form which herbivorous insects however, turned out to control major characteristics of the stucture and diversity.
 However, effects of pathogenic fungi can gain on importance later in the succession, when the canopy formation would dominate.
 We need more studies focused on collecting detailed demographical data combined with information on individual species competitive abilities and functional traits, including soil biota, all tested in greenhouse experiments would allow for better understanding of exact mechanisms of biotic control of successional communities and possibly in the future better understand how can we facilitate more effective regeneration of tropical forests.

 Acknowledgments